Automattic/host-partner-documentation/README.md

 ## Become a hosting partner

-If you're not already a hosting pratner and you'd like some more information, head on over to [https://jetpack.com/for/hosts/](https://jetpack.com/for/hosts/) to get started!
+If you're not already a hosting partner and you'd like some more information, head on over to [https://jetpack.com/for/hosts/](https://jetpack.com/for/hosts/) to get started!